daveKoala/blog/_pages/bragging.md

 ---

+## Introduction

+I don’t chase complexity for its own sake—I solve real problems.

+The entries below highlight how I’ve quietly delivered robust, scalable systems—and made the complex look simple.

+---

+## How I Approach Problems

+I start by asking: What’s the real problem here?
+What’s valuable?
+I don’t reach for complexity or trendy tech just to show off—I look for solutions that are understandable, maintainable, and resilient.

+A lot of the work I do involves receiving a request, applying logic, and interacting with some kind of storage before returning a response.
+That sounds simple—but simplicity is often a design goal, not an accident.
+Under the hood, it means layering in the right amount of middleware, logging, caching, queueing, and secure communication—so things are observable, reliable, and easy to recover when they break.

+I tend to prefer managed cloud services over rolling everything from scratch.
+Not because I can’t build it myself—but because letting teams focus on what creates value (not patching servers or fine-tuning autoscalers) is often the most effective technical choice.
+When I use a managed tool, I go deep: understanding its limits, tuning it for our needs, and planning for the edge cases where things might go wrong.

+I build systems that are predictable under load, quick to debug when needed, and easy to hand over.
+The entries below reflect that mindset.

+---

 ## New Team Members Creating a PR Within 30 Minutes of Joining (Deterministic Development Containers) – _2025_

 By designing a "Don't Make Me Think" onboarding approach, I ensured that new developers can start coding and creating their first PRs within minutes.
 This efficiency is achieved by using containers for deterministic deployments and development environments, eliminating the “It works on my machine” problem.